 In order to ensure our properties are cleaned and meet the new industry standards that we have signed up to, we have extended our changeover times.
 This is being done to allow us to operate our properties as safely as possible for all of our guests.

-The following changes are now in place in for all bookings in July and August.
-We will review and update this regularly based on available guidance:
+The following changes are now in place in for all 2020 bookings until further notice.
+We will review and update this based on available government guidance:

 - Check In no earlier than 5pm on the day of arrival.